Inform 6 Source Code File

-IF programs feature a narrative that can be played through by typing text commands.
+IF programs feature a narrative that can be played by typing text commands.
 You can also interact with objects described in the narrative to alter the environment and affect the narrative.
 Inform is a free application that enables you to create and share custom IF stories that other users can experience.

 Various file extensions have been utilized by Inform for differing versions of source code.
 For example, .INF files were commonly used before the release of Inform 7, and .NI files and .I7 files were introduced with Inform 7.
 I6 files are also used by Inform 7, primarily when files contain I6 source code with I7 code also mixed in.

-How do I create an I6 file?
+How to create an I6 file

 You can create an I6 file with any text editor.
 When you save the file, save it with the .i6 file extension.
 You may need to instead save the file as a .TXT file, then manually change the .txt file extension to .i6.

-How do I open an I6 file?
+How to open an I6 file

 You can open an I6 file with Inform 7, then compile it by selecting "Go!" from the user interface.